subscriptions-project/swg-js/docs/deferred-account-flow.md

     return;
   }
   // The entitlement enables this product.
   // 1.
-Check if the publisher site knows this subscription. if (!myKnownSubscription(entitlements)) {
+Check if the publisher site has account/user info for this subscription. if (!hasAssociatedUserAccount(entitlements)) {
     // 2.
 Start deferred account creation.
     subscriptions.completeDeferredAccountCreation(
         {entitlements: entitlements, consent: true})